skandyx/BotPy/INSTALL.md

 cd backend

 # Start the server with PM2
+# It will automatically pick up the .env file from the current directory
 pm2 start server.js --name botpy-backend

 # To ensure the bot restarts automatically after a server reboot: